Bipin-Yadav/zenith-mood/README.md

 ## 📸 Screenshots Showcase

 Here is a visual tour of the MoodHub experience.
-E.g., add your screenshot files inside the placeholders below:

 ### 💫 Landing Page & Scroll-Activated Storytelling Hero
 > An immersive, Vercel-style interactive storytelling journey driven by the user's scroll.